nadethoughts/Aetheria/Campaigns/Nimble/Session 06 Report.md

 The characters reacted cautiously:

 - Lil Chang tried to question the wounded griffin.
-- Rowan took a defensive posture and assessed the riders for the broken-fang markers seen on the hostile orc bodies from the previous session.
+- Rowan took a defensive posture and assessed the riders for the Black Fang tokens seen on the hostile orc bodies from the previous session.
 He saw none.
 - Umbrail tried to read the incoming formation and prepare the party against an attack.
 - Rubius, despite still being enraged, used Nature Craft to interpret the griffin's body language.
 He concluded that it regarded Umbrail as an ally and Lil Chang as a threat.
 - Alder remained low among the bodies and used them as cover.